Terradue/doc-tep-geohazards/source/tutorials/setap.rst

       - it is not possible to generate S1-ETAD products for dates prior to 27th of June 2016
-      - the generation of S1-ETAD products can happen only 3 weeks after the acquisition date of the corresponding SLC product (POE orbits)
+      - the generation of S1-ETAD products can only happen 3 weeks after the acquisition date of the corresponding SLC product (POE orbits are necessary)

     * Product type: the S1-ETAD Service only supports S1-SLC products acquired in Stripmap (SM) or Interferometric Wide swath (IW) mode;